Discovery

 Interface:

 Registered by sdk.RegisterValidateRunner(runner).
-Core sitectl validate runs its own core validators first, then — if the context plugin supports validation (CanValidate: true) — invokes __validate and captures the output.
-The plugin writes a YAML-encoded []validate.Result to stdout.
-Core unmarshals and merges those results with its own before rendering the final report.
+Core sitectl validate runs its own core validators first, then invokes validate.run if the context plugin supports validation (CanValidate: true).
+The plugin returns []validate.Result in the JSON response result.
+Core merges those results with its own before rendering the final report.

 This is different from the other fan-out commands: the merge happens in core, not the plugin.
 The plugin does not know about or render the core results.